HappyHorse 1.0 Review 2026:

 7-Language Lip Sync

-HappyHorse-1.0 supports synchronized lip movement for spoken dialogue in seven languages: Mandarin Chinese, Cantonese, English, Japanese, Korean, German, and French.
+HappyHorse 1.0 supports synchronized lip movement for spoken dialogue in seven languages: Mandarin Chinese, Cantonese, English, Japanese, Korean, German, and French.
 This is not a translation feature — it requires the audio input (or prompt-specified dialogue) to be in one of these languages, and the model generates on-screen character mouth movements that match the phonemic content of the speech.

 I tested lip sync quality in English, Mandarin, and Japanese.
 English performed best — the synchronization was tight enough to pass casual scrutiny on video ads and talking-head content.
 Mandarin was strong on standard tones but occasionally exhibited slight drift.
 For brands targeting multilingual markets, this feature dramatically reduces the cost of localized video production, collapsing post-production into a single generation step.